Automated Speed Enforcement Program (ASE)

 The Region of Peel and the Town of Caledon have collaboratively identified 6 school zone locations in the Caledon for the ASE program.

-ASE camera installation will start at Robert F. Hall Catholic Secondary School on Old Church Road east of Innis Lake Road.
-The camera will be operational in September 2020.
+In September 2020, the ASE camera was first installed at Robert F. Hall Catholic Secondary School on Old Church Road east of Innis Lake Road.

 Other school zone locations identified for the ASE program include: